Croatia Open Umag

 Men’s Singles

-The winner of the singles event in 2022 was Jannik Sinner who beat Carlos Alcaraz in three sets 6-7, 6-1, 6-1 in the singles final.
+The winner of the singles event in 2023 was Alexei Popyrin who defeated Stan Wawrinka in three sets 6-7, 6-3, 6-4 in the 2023 singles final.

 Below is a list of previous winners and runner-ups in Umag going back to 2017 but if you are looking for the full list going back to 1990, check out the ATP Tour website.